Homotopy Hubbard Trees for post-singularly finite exponential maps: Introduction

-The classification achieved in \cite{P} works as follows: for a post-critically finite polynomial, there exists a unique smallest tree embedded into its dynamical plane that contains all critical points and is forward invariant under iteration of the polynomial (and in addition normalized on bounded Fatou components in case there are any).
-This tree is known as the \emph{Hubbard tree} \cite{DH1} of the polynomial and it provides a sketch of the essential topological features of its Julia set from which many other topological and combinatorial data can be reconstructed quite easily.
-The fundamental idea of classifying post-critically finite polynomials in terms of their Hubbard trees originated from \cite{DH1}.
+The fundamental idea of classifying post-critically finite polynomials in terms of their Hubbard Trees originated from \cite{DH1}.
 Their program has been carried through in greater generality in \cite{BFH} and in full generality in \cite{P}.
-The following finite amount of combinatorial information is enough to completely describe the dynamics of a post-critically finite polynomial: \begin{itemize} \item the graph structure of its Hubbard tree (without an embedding into the complex plane), \item the dynamics of the polynomial on the finite set of vertices of the tree, \item the degrees of the critical points of the polynomial, \item and for each vertex certain (combinatorial) angles between the edges incident to this vertex. \end{itemize} This combinatorial data distinguishes all post-critically finite polynomials.
-Conversely, if we start with an \emph{expansive} (in a precise sense) dynamical tree with consistent degree and angle information (this finite combinatorial object is known as an \emph{abstract Hubbard tree}), then there exists a post-critically finite polynomial realizing this tree, and this tree is unique up to affine conjugation.
-Therefore, there exists a natural bijection between post-critically finite polynomials (up to affine equivalence) and abstract Hubbard trees.
-In the spirit of this classification, we are establishing a natural bijection between post-singularly finite exponential maps and abstract exponential Hubbard trees in Section 6. \\
+The following finite amount of combinatorial information is sufficient to completely describe the dynamics of a post-critically finite polynomial: \begin{itemize} \item the graph structure of its Hubbard Tree (without an embedding into the complex plane), \item the dynamics of the polynomial on the finite set of vertices of the tree, \item the degrees of the critical points of the polynomial, \item and for each vertex certain (combinatorial) angles between the edges incident to this vertex. \end{itemize} This combinatorial data distinguishes all post-critically finite polynomials.
+Conversely, if we start with an \emph{expansive} (in a sense defined in Definition~\ref{def:expansive}) dynamical tree with consistent degree and angle information (this finite combinatorial object is known as an \emph{abstract Hubbard Tree}), there exists a post-critically finite polynomial realizing this tree, and this map is unique up to affine conjugation.
+Therefore, there exists a natural bijection between post-critically finite polynomials (up to affine equivalence) and abstract Hubbard Trees.
+In the spirit of this classification, we establish a natural bijection between post-singularly finite exponential maps and abstract exponential Hubbard Trees in Section~\ref{sec:classification}. \\